 When I draw lines on my paper I have a few things in mind.
 First and foremost, “if the line or mark you draw will be seen, make it interesting”!
 Sketchy lines look artsy!
 Let them change width and vary from light to dark.
 You will like the results (message from artist Ted Nuttall workshop).

 One technique I am currently using is to make shorter solid type lines for hard edges.
 Eye lids, middle of lips etc. These lines will be covered by darker paint and will not be visible.
 I use light dashy lines for the borders of soft edges and similar value parts of the face.
-The round outside edge of the nostrils, top of the lips, soft shadows, jaw lines, top of chin, cheek highlights, glints, etc. Keep these lines to show soft edge form shadows very light on your drawing.
+The round outside edge of the nostrils, top of the lips, soft shadows, jaw lines, top of chin, cheek highlights, glints, etc. Keep these lines that show soft edge “form shadows” very light on your drawing.
 When you initially draw them erase them back to very faint before you add paint.
-On the first washes use these marks to lay in some color referencing these lines.
+On the first washes use these marks to lay in some color.
 With paint now as your reference the lines are no longer needed.
-If you don’t need them anymore erase them when dry.
+If you don’t need them anymore you can erase them when dry.
 Note; Graphite will soak in and become embedded into the paper.
 They should come up if you drew them light and with only one wash on top of them.

 If you use some technique to transfer or trace your image onto your paper be very careful not to make your lines boring.
 Don’t let your lines get too long, too straight, or continuous.
 These lines are stiff and uninteresting!!!
 Also, try to keep your lines to a minimum.
 It is a painting not a drawing!